Canon RF 20mm F1.4 L VCM Lens Review

 Back to Top

 The Canon RF F1.4 VCM Lenses are moderately priced, but the 20mm option is the most expensive of the group.
-Still, those who need 20mm and f/1.4 will find this lens to still be a good value.
+Still, those who need 20mm and f/1.4 will find this lens's outstanding performance making it a good value.

 As an "RF" lens, the Canon RF 20mm F1.4 L VCM Lens is compatible with all Canon EOS R-series cameras, including full-frame and APS-C models.
 Canon USA provides a 1-year limited warranty.